mkotsovoulou/python/labs/types/README.md

   Consider using the float function
 {% endspoiler %}

+{% next %}

+Now run your program to test it

+---
 {% spoiler "Solution" %}
   z = float(x) + float(y)
 {% endspoiler %}